Low-Risk & Easy-to-Use CATs

 Online course applications-

-Traditional class applications Give all students a half sheet of blank paper and a few minutes to complete this activity at the end of class.
-If there is a common theme, use just in time training to send a video explanation, an email, or spend time at the beginning of the next class to reteach, discuss.
+• Give all students a half sheet of blank paper and a few minutes to complete this activity at the end of class.
+If there is a common theme, use just-in-time training to send a video explanation or an email, or spend time at the beginning of the next class to reteach and discuss.

-Traditional class applications Give all students a half sheet of blank paper and a few minutes to complete this activity at the end of class.
-If there is a common theme, use just in time training to send a video explanation, an email, or spend time at the beginning of the next class to reteach, discuss.
+• Give all students a half sheet of blank paper and a few minutes to complete this activity at the end of class.
+If there is a common theme, use just-in-time training to send a video explanation or an email, or spend time at the beginning of the next class to reteach and discuss.

-4. Journal reflection Have the students reflect on what they learned from the topic/ course and how they will apply the information to their job or personal life.
+Journal reflection- Have the students reflect on what they learned from the topic/ course and how they will apply the information to their job or personal life.
 Define the criteria that should be included in the journal.

 Online, traditional, and blended course applications

-5. 3-2-1 Reflection- On the discussion board, the students describe three themes or concepts they have learned in the unit.
-2 questions they still have or want to know more about in the unit.
-1 idea they want to share.
+3-2-1 Reflection- The students describe three themes or concepts they have learned in the unit on the discussion board.
+Two questions they still have or want to know more about in the unit.
+One idea they want to share.
 (Experience, what if, etc.) This exercise is a great way to let you know if you are “missing” something in your course delivery by seeing if themes emerge from questions 2 and 3.

 Online, traditional, and blended course applications

-6. Email Feedback – Write an email and ask one or two questions for your students to answer and have them email their responses to you.
+Email Feedback – Write an email and ask one or two questions for your students to answer, and have them email their responses to you.

 Online, traditional, and blended course applications